Anomalous and normal dislocation modes in Floquet topological insulators

-To illustrate the response of Floquet insulators to the bulk dislocation defects, first we diagonalize the Floquet operator from Eq.~(\ref{eq:floquetoperator}) in a semi-infinite system with $k_x$ as a conserved quantity and open boundaries in the $y$ direction [Figs.~\ref{fig:highfreqC1}(a) and (b),~\ref{fig:mediumfreqC2m2}(a) and (b),~\ref{fig:mediumfreqpitrivial}(a)].
-It provides information regarding ${\bf K}_{\rm inv}$ of the Floquet-Bloch bands from the momentum of the corresponding Floquet edge modes.
-Subsequently, we diagonalize the Floquet operator in a system with a pair of dislocation-antidislocation and periodic boundaries.
-It reveals the existence of normal and/or anomalous dislocation modes [Figs.~\ref{fig:highfreqC1}(c) and (d),~\ref{fig:mediumfreqC2m2}(c) and (d),~\ref{fig:mediumfreqpitrivial}(b)], well separated from the bulk states, in translationally active Floquet insulators, for which $\Phi^{\rm top}_{\rm dis}=\pm \pi$.
-We further anchor this outcome from the spatial profile of the local density states (LDoS) of these modes, displaying that they are highly localized around the dislocation core [Figs.~\ref{fig:highfreqC1}(e) and (f),~\ref{fig:mediumfreqC2m2}(e) and (f),~\ref{fig:mediumfreqpitrivial}(c) and (d)].
-To this end we numerically solve for the quasimodes $|\mu_n \rangle$ with quasienergies $\mu_n$, satisfying $U(\vec{k},T)|\mu_n \rangle =\exp \left( i \mu_n T \right) |\mu_n \rangle$ in the aforementioned geometries.
-See Secs.~S1 and S2 of the SI.
+To illustrate the response of FTIs to the bulk dislocation defects, first we diagonalize the Floquet operator from Eq.~(\ref{eq:floquetoperator}) in a semi-infinite system with $k_x$ as a conserved quantity and open boundaries in the $y$ direction [Figs.~\ref{fig:highfreqC1}(a),~\ref{fig:highfreqC1}(b),~\ref{fig:mediumfreqC2m2}(a),~\ref{fig:mediumfreqC2m2}(b),~\ref{fig:mediumfreqpitrivial}(a)].
+It provides information regarding ${\bf K}_{\rm inv}$ of the Floquet-Bloch bands from the corresponding edge modes.
+Subsequently, we diagonalize the Floquet operator in a periodic system with a pair of dislocation-antidislocation.
+It reveals the existence of normal and/or anomalous dislocation modes [Figs.~\ref{fig:highfreqC1}(c),~\ref{fig:highfreqC1}(d),~\ref{fig:mediumfreqC2m2}(c),~\ref{fig:mediumfreqC2m2}(d),~\ref{fig:mediumfreqpitrivial}(b)], well separated from the bulk states, in translationally active FTIs, for which $\Phi^{\rm top}_{\rm dis}=\pm \pi$.
+We further anchor this outcome from the spatial profile of the local density states (LDoS) of these modes, displaying that they are strongly localized around the dislocation core [Figs.~\ref{fig:highfreqC1}(e),~\ref{fig:highfreqC1}(f),~\ref{fig:mediumfreqC2m2}(e),~\ref{fig:highfreqC1}(f),~\ref{fig:mediumfreqpitrivial}(c),~\ref{fig:mediumfreqpitrivial}(d)].